Planet

 The main advantages of cryptocurrencies are fast international transfers, low fees, and the ability to control your funds without intermediaries.
 Many see cryptocurrencies as an investment tool, but due to high volatility, they can bring both profits and losses.

-Malefactors often disguise themselves as investment consultants, traders, or supposedly licensed crypto platforms.
+Perpetrators often disguise themselves as investment consultants, traders, or supposedly licensed crypto platforms.
 They promise high returns, use psychological pressure, sudden “limited-time” offers, or fake security guarantees.
 In some cases, fraudsters even hold personal meetings in business centres in Dubai to inspire trust.

 Types of crypto-fraud in Dubai

-Dubai is rapidly becoming one of the global hubs for digital assets and blockchain projects.
-However, alongside the rapid development of the cryptocurrency industry, the number of fraudulent schemes is also growing.
 Anonymity, decentralisation, and a lack of awareness among new investors make this market vulnerable — even in a technologically advanced metropolis like Dubai.
 Below are the most common types of crypto fraud faced by residents and visitors of the emirate.

 1. Ponzi schemes

-Pyramid schemes operate in Dubai under the guise of crypto investments or “financial communities”.
-Payments to early investors are made at the expense of new contributors.
 A well-known example is the international BitConnect scheme, whose participants suffered worldwide, including investors in the UAE.
-Such projects often promise guaranteed returns and “automated trading bots”, creating false trust among the public.
+Such projects often have high promised returns and “automated trading bots”, creating false trust among the public.

 2. Fake ICO (Initial Coin Offerings)